-5.8 This policy establishes the key spatial priority for the WPNP area.
+5.8 This policy establishes the key spatial priority for the WNP area.
 It sets the strategic direction for all its other policies by steering new development into the established settlements in the Parish and by continuing to exert strong control over development proposals elsewhere in the countryside of the Parish.

-5.9 The effect of the policy is to confine housing and other development proposals to within the established boundaries of Wivelsfield Green (and to those parts of Burgess Hill and Haywards Heath that fall within the Parish boundary and therefore WPNP area), unless they are appropriate to a countryside location.
+5.9 The effect of the policy is to confine housing and other development proposals to within the established boundaries of Wivelsfield Green (and to those parts of Burgess Hill that fall within the Parish boundary and therefore WNP area), unless they are appropriate to a countryside location.
 This spatial strategy accords with the position in the Lewes District settlement hierarchy of Wivelsfield Green (as a 'Service Village') is defined in the LDLP1.
 The village of Wivelsfield is defined as a 'hamlet' and it does not have a defined development boundary.

 5.10 The LDLP1 requires that the Low Weald villages (which cover this area) and their wider countryside retain and, where possible, enhance their attractive and distinctive character and identity.
-A small area of Burgess Hill lies within the Parish on its most western boundary and a small area of Haywards Heath lies within the boundary on its northern edge, given recent planning consents.
-Whilst the towns are defined as a District Centre and Secondary Regional Centre respectively, the WPNP makes no proposals for those areas.
+A small area of Burgess Hill lies within the Parish on its most western boundary and a small area of Haywards Heath lies within the boundary on its northern edge, given recent planning consents, whilst the towns are defined as a District Centre and Secondary Regional Centre respectively, the WNP makes no proposals for those areas.

 5.11 Rather, the Parish Council and local community maintain their objections to the proposals of LDLP1 Spatial Policy 2 for a minimum of 100 homes at Burgess Hill within the Parish.
 That proposal is not considered sustainable with regard to its traffic implications for the local area and the impact of this scale of development on the integrity of the green gap between Burgess Hill and Wivelsfield.
-The proposal is unacceptable to the local community and therefore no provision is made for it in the WPNP.
-Should the proposal remain in the adopted LDLP1 then a planning application should be considered in relation to Policy 5 of the WPNP and to other relevant policies of the LDLP1.
+The proposal is unacceptable to the local community and therefore no provision is made for it in the WNP.
+Should the proposal remain in the adopted LDLP1 then a planning application should be considered in relation to Policy 5 of the WNP and to other relevant policies of the LDLP1.

 5.12 In all other respects this policy accords with the vision of the LDLP1 and it seeks to accommodate the housing growth of LDLP1 Spatial Policy 2.
 This requires the planned growth of a minimum of 30 dwellings at Wivelsfield Green.
 In delivering this quantity of new homes, the policy will also enable most local housing needs to be met, which the recent Housing Needs Survey estimated to be 15 homes at the present time.
+The development boundary of the 2003 Local Plan Proposals Map has therefore been amended to provide for the sites allocated in Policy 2 of the WNP, given there is no available and suitable land for housing development within the 2003 boundary.